 So understood, Petitioners' objection is not whether EPA can account for electrification when setting standards; it is what kind of electrification can count.
 In Petitioners' view, mild and strong hybrids are in, while plug-in hybrids and battery vehicles are out.
 But nothing in the Clean Air Act supports that distinction.
-To the contrary, there is no basis to think that Congress intended for EPA to consider a technology when it reduces some tailpipe emissions but not when it reduces all such emissions.
-13 More to the point, the degree that electrification might reduce emissions is a technical determination that calls for review under the arbitrary-and-capricious standard.
-It is not a statutory-interpretation issue, let alone one that triggers the major-questions doctrine.
+To the contrary, there is no basis to think that Congress intended for EPA to consider a technology when it reduces some tailpipe emissions but not when it alone one that triggers the major-questions doctrine.

 12 See also Fuel Br.
-15, 25-26 (focusing on the projected 17% penetration rate for "electric vehicles" in model-year 2016 fleet); State Br.
-2, 18, 20 (same); Reg.
-Impact Analysis at 4-28 to 29, JAxxxx-xx (showing that the 17% rate applies to plug-in hybrids and battery vehicles, and separately projecting penetration rates for mild and strong hybrids).
+15, 24-25 (focusing on the projected 17% penetration rate for "electric vehicles" in model-year 2016 fleet); State Br.
+18, 20 (same); Reg.
+Impact Analysis at 4-28 to 29, JA0909-10 (showing that the 17% rate applies to plug-in hybrids and battery vehicles, and separately projecting penetration rates for mild and strong hybrids).